Sovereign-Labs/sdk-lints/README.md

 ### Why is this bad?

 Types that implement this trait need some manual cleanup in some cases.
 Dropping can be an indication that the cleanup was forgotten.

-### Known problems

-The lint does *not* catch instances where the `DropWarning` implementer was stored in a struct/tuple/enum and that outer item was dropped.

-##